Updated – May 2014

-If you are new to P90X, the diet plan can seem overwhelming.
+The P90X diet plan can seem overwhelming.
 Take it piece by piece.
 Start with the videos below and then move through the post, including the comments.
 It will take a while, but it will be worth it.
-You’ll finish this post with a complete understanding of why the plan works the way it does, and how to make the most of it.
+You’ll finish this post with a complete understanding of why the P90X meal plan works the way it does, and how to make the most of it.
 One of the major developments since we first posted this information is the inclusion of Shakeology in the P90X diet plan.
 You can find information about how to incorporate Shakeology and how to obtain a sample at the bottom of this post.

-The P90X nutrition guide can be an overwhelming document, as a P90X coaches and graduates of the program, we have created a simpler system to help you with the portion approach.
-We hope that you can benefit and maximize your P90X results by using these documents to support all your hard work and sacrifice during the program.
+The P90X nutrition plan can be an overwhelming document, as a P90X coaches and graduates of the program, we have created a simpler system to help you with the P90X diet portion approach.
+We hope that you can benefit and maximize your results by using these documents to support all your hard work and sacrifice during the program.

-Step 1 – Get a Team Beachbody Coach
+Step 1 – Get a P90X Certified Team Beachbody Coach

-Step 2 – Download P90X Spreadsheet to Calculate your Daily Calorie Needs and Determine your “Level”.
+Step 2 – Download P90X Diet Plan Spreadsheet to Calculate your Daily Calorie Needs and Determine your “Level”.

 Start by downloading the P90X Nutrition Plan Excel file below.
 The document contains several steps at the top.
 These will help you determine how many calories you will need on a daily basis and what “Level” of the program you will be on.
 There are “Levels” and “Phases”.
 The “Level” relates to how many calories you need on a daily basis.
-As the diet progresses it goes from a high protein/low carb diet, to a more balanced, but slightly higher carb diet.
+As explained in the video above, the P90X diet plan progresses from a high protein/low carb diet, to a more balanced, but slightly higher carb diet.
 Each progress is a “Phase”.

 It’s important to understand why the plan changes.
 One word: glycogen.
 Glycogen is your primary fuel source.
 You burn more of it (and therefore need more of it) when you are working at high intensity.
 P90X is hard!
 In the beginning, you’ll likely be struggling to keep up.
 You most likely won’t be elevating your heart rate to an anaerobic state during Chest & Back.
 However, as you progress through P90X, you’ll get stronger and you will work harder.
 You’ll also burn more glycogen, so you’ll need to replace it.
 That happens when you intake carbs.
 Carbs are converted into glycogen, which is stored in the muscles and liver.
 However, the muscles and liver have limited storage capacity.
 When that bucket is full, the rest goes into the fat cells, and that’s why we need to limit carb intake early on.
 You’ll get your carbs back, but you are going to have to earn them.